 Section B: Personal details

 Please enter your full name in the format indicated.
 If you are from outside the UK or Ireland, your name details must exactly match your name as it appears on your passport, including any middle names, otherwise you risk your visa application being delayed or refused.
-If you go by a name that is not listed on your official document(s), you can enter this in the Preferred Name field.

 Please note that this is the name that will be recorded for all official correspondence, records, and used on certificates, transcripts and references that the university may provide.
 If at any time you wish to change any part of your name please notify your college to progress this.